 Chin-ups are a great lift for your upper back, abs, and grip strength.
-It’s even great for improving your cardiovascular fitness.
-What it’s most famous for, though, is building killer biceps.
+They’re even a great lift great for improving your cardiovascular fitness.
+What they’re most famous for, though, is building absolutely killer biceps.

-In fact, the only other exercise that comes close are biceps curls.
+In fact, the only other lift that’s as good for bulking up our biceps is the biceps curl.
 But given that curls are a smaller single-joint movement, they’re better thought of as an assistance lift to the chin-up anyway.

 In this article, we’ll cover: